splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-deep-dive-memory/1-concepts/06-generics.md

 struct my_generic_data
 {
     string name;
-    T value; // use T... it is the type indicated when used };
+    T value; // use T... it is a variable type!
+};

 // This function also uses a variable type - T